bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

-# ATPROTO OAuth Client for the Browser
+# atproto OAuth Client for the Browser

 This package provides an OAuth bases `@atproto/api` agent interface for the browser.
 It implements all the OAuth features required by [ATPROTO] (PKCE, DPoP,